-- Check updates and bit updates using several units. - Partitioned memory by imposing structure on H matrix. - There are several semi-parallel architectures proposed. - Initial semi-parallel architectures were complex and very low throughput.
-Needed huge amounts of memory.
+- Check updates and bit updates using several units. - Partitioned memory by imposing structure on H matrix. - Practical solution for most of the applications. - There are several semi-parallel architectures proposed. - Complexity differs based on architecture and scheduling.

 On-the-fly Computation